darklang/docs/docs/datastores.md

 ## Overview

-Datastores in Dark are all key-value based (persistent hashmaps).
+Datastores in Dark are key-value based (persistent hashmaps).
 When you create a new datastore, you specify the schema for the record.

 ![Empty Datastore](assets/datastores/empty.png)